BilalTalha/game/README.md

 # game
-it was my first game for practice
+it was my first game to get hands on practice of javascript